viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 This method has 2 overloads.

+### LastIndexOf

+Returns the last index of a particular value within a sequence.

+This method has 3 overloads.

 ### LeftOuterJoin

 Performs a left outer join of two sequences.
 A parameter is available to